This post may contain affiliate sales links. Please see my full disclosure policy for details

 Next, these bars are loaded with macadamia nuts, white chocolate chips and shredded coconut, which gets all nice and toasty once these bars go into the oven.

-The layer of raspberry jam is added after these bars are baked.
+A layer of raspberry jam is added after these bars are baked.
 I love the way the tart raspberry jam contrasts the sweet and salty layers below.

 A White Chocolate Ganache Tops it All Off

 The white chocolate ganache can be a little finicky.
 You might notice my first layer was too thin, so I came back over top with a thicker layer.

 To make the ganache, heat some heavy cream in the microwave for about 30 seconds.
 It will bubble quickly, so keep an eye on it.

 Then add your chocolate chips and allow them to melt a little bit in the cream before stirring until smooth.
 If the chocolate is still too thick, add some additional heavy cream 1 teaspoon at a time.